How Record Low Unemployment is Affecting the Hiring of Those With Criminal Records

-Now that the unemployment has stayed around 4 percent, companies are in position where their candidate pool is much smaller and they are forced to consider less-than-desirable applicants.
+Now that the unemployment rate has stayed around 4 percent, companies are in position where their candidate pool is much smaller and they are forced to consider less-than-desirable applicants.
 Some of these applicants may not only lack the necessary experience and skill, but often have a criminal history.
 Additionally, the days of automatically disqualifying ex-offenders are long gone, so it is more important than ever for businesses to focus on finding a balance between a candidate’s criminal history and their true talents and potential.

 In support of the argument to hire ex-offenders, hiring those with criminal records can be a positive decision.
 This practice is particularly common in the IT and manufacturing industries.
 Employers are more likely to consider ex-offenders if they are being sponsored by an organization that is intended to help train and coach individuals with criminal backgrounds.